Voltage control and reactive power management: Absorption and production of reactive power

 The passive compensation devices can be permanently attached, or are switched (connected and disconnected) either manually, using a timer, or automatically based on sensor data.
 The active devices are by nature self-adjusting.
 The tap-changing transformers with under-load tap-changing (ULTC) feature can be used to control the voltage directly.
 The operation of all tap-changing transformers in the system needs to be synchronized between the transformers and with the application of shunt capacitors.

 Due to the localized nature of reactive power balance, the standard approach is to manage the reactive power locally (decentralized method).
 The proliferation of microgrids might make the flexible centralized approach more economical.

+Economics

+In the wholesale electricity markets with separated generation and transmission ownership, the reactive power compensation can be provided in two ways: